Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/1-data-exchange/udm/getting-started/core-concepts.md

 The Ed-Fi UDM is expressed as Unified Modeling Language (UML) Class diagrams.
 UML Class diagrams capture the logical structure of a domain (in this case the education domain) as a set of entities, attributes, and associations between entities.
-More details can be found in the [UDM Appendix A - UML Notation and Conventions](../appendix-a.md).
+More details can be found in the [UML Notation and Conventions](../uml-notation-and-conventions.md).

 ### Data Handbook